The 2023 Therapy Laser Guide

 In general, the addition of pulsing to laser therapy reduces how quickly you build up the energy dosage but for a fixed treatment time, the addition of pulsing makes up for the lower dosage and then some.
 The best option is to set the laser on pulsing and increase the treatment time to achieve the same dosage.
 Most of the scientific research is focused on dosage (which is the total energy put into the treatment area).
 There is less emphasis in the research on using exotic wavelengths and pulsing frequencies but there is still some evidence that it is important too.

-Based primarily on Dr. Hamblin's research and publications, we prefer 800nm to 850nm for nervous system and vascular issues.
+Based primarily on Dr. Hamblin's research and publications, we prefer 800nm to 860nm for nervous system and vascular issues.
 Followed by 600nm to 660nm.
 980nm is the preferred option for pain control and 905nm is preferred where safety is the highest priority.
 At this point, it appears that all the wavelengths are appropriate for treating structural or cellular damage.

 Lasers come in classes 1 through 4: